hashicorp/vault-plugin-database-mongodbatlas/README.md

 API calls, they fire API calls at a local test server that returns expected responses.

-The acceptance tests fire real API calls, and are located in `plugins/logical/mongodbatlas/acceptance_test.go` and `plugins/database/mongodbatlas/mongodbatlas_test.go`.
+The acceptance tests fire real API calls, and are located in `mongodbatlas_test.go`.
 These should be run once as a final step before placing a PR.
-Please see `acceptance_test.go` and `mongodbatlas_test.go` to learn the environment variables that will need to be set.
+Please see `mongodbatlas_test.go` to learn the environment variables that will need to be set.

 **Warning:** The acceptance tests create/destroy/modify *real resources*, which may incur real costs in some cases.
 In the presence of a bug,